raspberrypilearning/mapping-the-weather/worksheet.md

     import matplotlib.pyplot as plt
     ```

-1. `requests` is used to fetch the json data from the database, `json` is used to process JSON data. `Basemap` is a tool for creating maps in Python, and `matplotlib` allows the plotting of points to the map.
+1. Here, `requests` is used to fetch the JSON data from the database, `json` is used to process JSON data. `Basemap` is a tool for creating maps in Python, and `matplotlib` allows the plotting of points to the map.

-1. The URL for the RESTful API needs to be stored as a string in your program next.
+1. Next, the URL for the RESTful API needs to be stored as a string in your program.

     ``` python
     url = 'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getallstations'